 One of the essential B-complex nutrients, B12 maintains brain and nervous system health.
 But getting enough is crucial, since low levels could also lead to anemia or even pregnancy complications.
 Unfortunately for vegans, it can be difficult getting enough B12 from plant sources; however, a vegan B12 supplement could be a great option.
 I highly recommend supplementing with VeganSafe™ B-12, a vegan-friendly formula that contains two of the most bioactive forms of the vitamin.

 Since your red blood cells use iron to transport oxygen and nutrients, not getting enough could lead to anemia.
 Of the two types of iron, non-heme, found in plant sources, is harder for the body to absorb.
 What this means is that vegans and vegetarians can have lower iron stores in the blood.
 This is why supplementing with iron is so important.
 Also, keep in mind that eating non-heme iron foods with vitamin C foods can actually increase absorption!
+If you don’t get enough iron in your diet, a plant-based supplement like Iron Fuzion™ can help you meet your daily requirements.

 Found in every cell in the body, zinc helps with everything from maintaining your immune system to aiding reproduction.
 And, while zinc can be found in vegetable sources, phytates in plants can actually bind to the mineral and weaken absorption.
 Taking additional zinc is highly recommended for vegetarians and vegans because of this.
 Since the body lacks any kind of zinc storage system, zinc orotate is one form that passes quickly and easily through cell membranes, allowing the body to get the most of the mineral.